OpenAI Lunar Lander – Solving with Vanilla DQN (aka Reinforcement Learning with Experience Replay)

 Here’s why:

-• It simulates real-ish physics – meaning there is gravity, momentum, friction and the landing legs have spring in them!
+• It simulates real-ish physics – meaning there is gravity, momentum, and friction, and the landing legs have spring in them!

-• The engines do not fire consistently in the same direction all the time, if you look close enough you’ll notice that the particles shoot out in randomly varying angles.
+• The engines do not always fire consistently in the same direction; if you look closely enough, you’ll notice that the particles shoot out at randomly varying angles.

 • The artificial brain knows nothing about gravity or what the ground means.
-In fact, it does not even know that it’s trying to land something!
+It does not even know that it’s trying to land something!

-• The score also goes down whenever an engine is fired, apparently, we want the brain to be eco-friendly and not use fuel unnecessarily.
+• The score also goes down whenever an engine is fired; we want the brain to be eco-friendly and not unnecessarily use fuel.

 1. Fire Main Engine (the one below the lander)